StockSharp/doc/en/topics/api/connectors/crypto_exchanges/okcoin/graphical_configuration_okcoin.md

+> [!CAUTION]
+> **OKCoin trading services were disabled following the platform's transition to OKX.
+This connector no longer works; the documentation is retained for reference only.**

 # Graphical configuration OKCoin

 For all [S#](../../../../api.md) products, graphical configuration of the connection is performed in the [Connection settings window](../../../graphical_user_interface/connection_settings_window.md):